l-ablaoui/IQVN/readme.md

 ## Frontend (HTML/JS)

 ### Running the Frontend
-1. Navigate to the `frontend` directory.
+1. Navigate to the `root` directory.
 2. Run the simple python server:

 .. code: